walmartlabs/schematic/README.md

 Notice, in the above, that the Schematic keys (`:sc/create-fn`, etc.) have been removed, and the configuration for the `:app` component has been extended via `:sc/merge`.

+Of course, in a more realistic example, the configuration data would be read from an EDN file, rather than hard-coded into the application.

 The following sections will cover aspects seen in the above example.